Environmental and climate issues

 - Reduction of water consumption and of waste water discharge

-- Reduction of wastage of raw materials and semi-manufactured products
+- Reduction of wastage of raw materials, semi-manufactured products, containers and packaging

 - Waste recycling and reduction of resource consumption